Westby community comes together to make lefse for lutefisk dinner

-Mike Lium, a lifelong member of the congregation, was in charge of brushing flour off each round with a soft-bristled paintbrush before his wife, Mary, packaged them.
-Jayne Anderson, a member of the congregation, said brushing off the flour ensures the lefse isn’t stiff and won’t taste like flour.
+Mike Lium, a lifelong church member, was in charge of brushing flour off each round with a soft-bristled paintbrush before his wife, Mary, packaged them.
+Jayne Anderson, a congregation member, said brushing off the flour ensures the lefse isn’t stiff and won’t taste like flour.

 Kaylee Everson, 13, a first-time volunteer, was mixing the dough under the guidance of Kathy Volden, her grandmother.
 “My grandma wanted help and she asked if I could.
 It’s fun.”
 Volden is a veteran lefse-maker, as she makes it at home.